'Meaningless' FDA Certificates Are Used To Tout Dubious Face Masks

 But with so many newcomers buying and selling surgical masks, what a certificate means — and what it doesn't — often gets lost in the shuffle.

-"They use it to imply that the product is approved by FDA or the facility is somehow approved and inspected or compliant" with quality standards, England says.
+"They use it to imply that the product is approved by FDA or the facility is somehow approved and inspected or compliant" with quality standards, England said.
 "And when FDA discovers that, they consider that to be misbranding, clearly misbranding and fraudulent.
 So many people are doing it now.
 The FDA is just busy.
 They're not really focusing on it."

 Alibaba Group, the company that owns Alibaba.com, looked into the certificates on surgical mask listings after NPR inquired about them.